 But now, you’ve reached uncharted territory.

-Funeral planning can take a lot of time and energy (see this pre-planning funeral checklist).
+Planning for a funeral can take a lot of time and energy.
 It’s obviously easier when you know your options, but with an out-of-town service, there is a lot of uncertainty.
 As the designated caregiver, you may be wondering how you can honor your loved one in a way that he or she would have wanted.
 This can make you feel more anxious, stressed and unsettled, especially if you have never been responsible for making arrangements.

 Reporting the death of a loved one